-Alcoholics Anonymous (AA): Voluntary self-help program open to all persons in our care who have an alcohol addiction problem.
+Alcoholics Anonymous (AA): Voluntary self-help program open to all PIOC who have an alcohol addiction problem.
 Community volunteers facilitate the group and meetings are held on grounds.

 A program that relies on a cognitive-behavioral approach to teach participants strategies for identifying and managing high risk situations related to obtaining and maintaining employment.
 There is a heavy emphasis on skill building activities to assist with cognitive, social, emotional, and coping skill development for the work environment.